nosqlcode/redjava/README.md

 #redjava
-A redis mapper for java - (model, save, and load).
+a redis mapper for java - (model, save, load, find, and delete)

 (work in progress...)

-redjava supports String, Integer, Boolean, and references to other Objects, and there is not a predifined limit to how many sub objects one can have.
+redjava supports String, Integer, Boolean, and references to other Objects, and there is not a limit to how many sub objects one can have.

-Currently this library creates indexes with sorted sets, however finding objects is functionality to be added in time.
+currently this mapper automatically creates indexes in redis, which is later used to find objects

 ##Start